Disease Reporting

 How do public health, hospital, commercial, and other laboratories report the results for each specimen that yields evidence of a suspected STD?

 Submit a completed Notification of Reportable Laboratory Test Results for STDs, including HIV Form (STD-28) to your local reporting authority.
-For information on reporting laboratory results electronically contact the Texas TB/HIV/STD Electronic Laboratory Report Coordinator at hivstd@dshs.texas.gov.
+Contact your local reporting authority to get a copy of form STD-28.
+Contact the Electronic Laboratory Report Coordinator at hivstd@dshs.texas.gov to learn more about reporting laboratory results electronically.

 - Any specimen derived from a human body that yields microscopic, culture, serologic, or any other evidence of an STD (including HIV)